 Consequently, it appears that users are unable to create different settings for different shoes or to exert any personal control over ankle stiffness settings.
 This suggests that the Elan can only be configured for one heel height and that users must visit their prosthetist’s office to change this.
 We have asked Blatchford to verify this point but they have not responded.

 The Elan Foot offers a three-year manufacturer warranty, matching that of Ottobock’s Empower and Freedom Innovation’s Kinnex models.
 All other bionic feet/ankles come with a two-year warranty.

 According to our information from individual users, the Elan foot sells for between $18,000 to $20,000 US inclusive of all prosthetist fees.

 To see how the price of the Elan compares to its competitors, please see our Bionic Foot Price List.

 Considerations Before Buying an Elan Foot

-Based on watching videos of Elan Foot users maintaining an incredibly smooth gait over many different types of terrain, we urge all users shopping for a microprocessor foot/ankle system to at least test this device.
+Based on watching videos of Elan Foot users achieving a smooth gait over many different types of terrain, we urge all users shopping for a bionic foot/ankle system to at least test this device.

-That having been said, the Elan Foot’s lack of user software and in its inability to support user settings for different shoes are drawbacks.
-This is also true of the Elan Foot’s limited “water resistant” classification compared to foot/ankle systems like Freedom Innovation’s Kinnex, which is fully submersed in water for up to 30 minutes.
+That having been said, the Elan Foot’s lack of user software and its inability to support user settings for different shoes are drawbacks.
+This is also true of its limited water resistance compared to foot/ankle systems like its sister product, the Elan IC, and Freedom Innovation’s Kinnex, both of which are fully submersible in water for up to 30 minutes.

-Another drawback is Blatchford’s refusal to respond to any of our questions despite having multiple instances of contact with them.
-We don’t understand what is behind such petty secrecy.
-Amputees and others with lower limb differences should be able to research potential solutions on their own, just like any other consumer.
+Another drawback is Blatchford’s refusal to respond to any of our questions despite multiple requests.
+Those with lower-limb differences should be able to research potential solutions on their own, just like any other consumer.
 To deny them access to basic information is to disrespect them.

 For a list of competitor devices, see All Bionic Feet.